Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 XRPL

 On XRPL, some transactions that failed (based on the reason for failure) can be included in a confirmed block.
+The success of a transaction included in a confirmed block is described by the TransactionResult field.

-• tesSUCCESS: Transaction successful.
+• tesSUCCESS: Transaction successful, status is SUCCESS (0).

 Standard address hash